-As you’d expect from the brand, there is motion detection which can input through to your phone using the app.
-While basic, similar to the design of this unit, the app works well and does what’s needed when it comes to the simpler functionality like two-way video talk.
+As you’d expect from the brand, motion detection can be input through to your phone using the app.
+While basic, similar to the design of this unit, the app works well and does what’s needed when it comes to more straightforward functionality like two-way video talk.

-The video quality is excellent at 1080p quality and the speed of the feed to your phone is only limited by your local Wi-Fi.
-Unlike the video storage, which is local, meaning you can store longer term without paying a subscription for cloud video.
+Unlike video storage, which is local, meaning you can store long term without paying a subscription for cloud video.

 While this model is battery powered, with a six-month life, you can also get a wired version for those that already have a doorbell wired in and want to make a relatively easy swap.

 Byron also sells electric door openers, meaning you could theoretically see who’s at the door and open it for them without moving from where you are in the back garden.
 Perhaps more realistically, this works with a gate opener making it perfect for deliveries where you want them dropped off in your locked rear garden.

 Ideal Home rating: 3 out of 5 stars

 How to choose the best video doorbell for your home

 Video doorbells come in plenty of different shapes and sizes.
 But what’s important is that they also come with a wide variety of features.
 There are a few stand out specs you’ll want to make sure you take into consideration before you buy.

 Wired or wireless: some are wired into power, like a classic doorbell, while others can use battery, allowing them to attach easily, anywhere